UCF vs. Memphis NCAA Football Odds, Plays and Insights | October 22, 2021

 Memphis Stats and Trends

-- Memphis has two wins against the spread in seven games this year.
+- Thus far this season Memphis has two wins against the spread.

-- The Tigers have covered the spread once this season when underdogs by 2.5 points or more (in two chances).
+- This season, the Tigers have one against the spread win in two games as an underdog of 2 points or more.

-- Memphis' games this season have gone over the total in three out of six opportunities (50%).
+- Memphis' games this season have hit the over on three of six set point totals (50%).

-- Memphis is 1-1 against the spread and 3-0 overall when the team notches more than 32.2 points.
+- Memphis is 1-1 against the spread and 3-0 overall when the team scores more than 32.2 points.

-- This year the Tigers have turned the ball over 11 times, two more than the Knights' takeaways (9).
+- The Tigers have turned the ball over two more times (11 total) than the Knights have forced a turnover (9) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.